adaselcuk/capstone_demo/README.md

-# Tutorial 1!!
+# Tutorial 2 + 3 Demos

-howdy
-jjjnidfbkfjbgj
+Notes App - by Ada and Vir!